ramenengine/afkit/README.md

 Set platform to the appropriate string.
 See the Cross-platform Support section.

 On Linux, you will need to install Allegro and the addons.
+As of this writing 5.2 is the latest version.
 ```
 sudo apt-get install liballegro5.2:i386 \
 liballegro-acodec5.2:i386 \